Meet The Geeks Of Color Squad

 We are a small team of talented professionals with a wide range of skills and experience.
 We love what we do, and we do it with passion.

-Dorian Parks help found Geeks of Color in 2015 so that people of color would have a place to talk about comics and characters, movies, TV shows and much more.
+Dorian Parks help found Geeks of Color in 2015 and created the website in 2016 so that people of color would have a place to talk about comics and characters, movies, TV shows and much more.
 He is an LA-based digital content creator, social media manager, podcaster, journalist, and speaker!
-Read about his journey here!

 (Photo by: Wes Ellis)